On cycles and merge trees: Introduction

 \section{Introduction}

 Let $X$ be a simplicial complex along with a sequence of subcomplexes $\emptyset=X_0\subseteq X_1 \subseteq \cdots \subseteq X_n=X$ known as a filtration.
-In the burgeoning field of topological data analysis, a filtration is often given by a sampling of points based on some increasing parameter.
-Geometrical and topological features of $X$ are then estimated by studying the persistence of certain topological features \cite{TopPersistence2020}.
-When the topological feature in question is the number of connected components, the persistence over the lifetime of the filtration is given by birth and death information and is summarized in a barcode or persistence diagram \cite{Oudot2015, Gunnar2022}.
-If one wishes to not only determine birth and death information from the filtration but also how the components are evolving, i.e., which components are merging with which, one associates a merge tree tree to the filtration.
+In the burgeoning field of topological data analysis, a filtration of the standard $n$ simplex is often induced by a point cloud of $n+1$ points based on some increasing parameter related to disctance between points.
+Geometrical and topological features of $X$ are then estimated by studying the persistence\footnote{Persistence refers to the range of parameters for which a non-trivial topological feature exists.} of certain topological features \cite{TopPersistence2020}.
+When the topological feature in question is the number of connected components, the persistence over the lifetime of the filtration is given by birth and death information and is summarized in a degree 0 barcode or persistence diagram \cite{Oudot2015, Gunnar2022}.
+If one wishes to not only determine birth and death information from the filtration but also how the components are evolving, that is, which components are merging with which, one associates a merge tree tree to the filtration.
 Because the merge tree carries with it this extra information, merge trees are a rich topic of study in both the theoretical and computational settings \cite{2Curry2022, Curry2018, morozov2013interleaving, gasparovic38intrinsic, Curry2022}.
+Merge trees were introduced as an approximation to contour trees, a special case of Reeb graphs, in the context of visualization \cite{Contour}.

-One way to induce a filtration on $X$ is with a discrete Morse function \cite{Forman98, Forman2002}.
+One way to induce a filtration on $X$ is with a discrete Morse function (dMf) \cite{Forman98, Forman2002}.
 Such a function $f$ induces a filtration by considering subcomplexes associated to each critical value of $f$.
-The induced merge tree of a discrete Morse function on a tree, or 1-dimensional acyclic complex, was introduced in \cite{JohnsonScoville2022}.
+The induced merge tree of a dMf on a tree, or 1-dimensional acyclic complex, was introduced in \cite{JohnsonScoville2022}.
 There the authors showed that a certain class of merge trees could be realized as the induced merge tree of a star graph.
-The authors went on to conjecture that any merge tree could be the induced merge tree of a certain discrete Morse function on a path.
+The authors went on to conjecture that any merge tree could be the induced merge tree of a certain dMf on a path.
 This conjecture was recently proved in \cite{brueggemann2021merge}.